OfficeDev/office-js-docs-pr/docs/develop/make-office-add-in-compatible-with-existing-com-add-in.md

 > [!IMPORTANT]
 > Applies to Outlook only.

 To declare compatibility between your Outlook web add-in and COM add-in, identify the equivalent COM add-in in the **Deactivate Outlook web add-ins whose equivalent COM or VSTO add-in is installed** Group Policy setting.
 This must be configured on the user's machine.
-Then, Outlook on Windows will use the COM add-in instead of the web add-in, if they're both installed.
+Then, classic Outlook on Windows will use the COM add-in instead of the web add-in, if they're both installed.

 1. Download the latest [Administrative Templates tool](https://www.microsoft.com/download/details.aspx?id=49030), paying attention to the tool's **Install Instructions**.
 1. Open the Local Group Policy Editor (**gpedit.msc**).